inclusive-design/wecount.inclusivedesign.ca/.github/PULL_REQUEST.md

-* [ ] This pull request meets coding standards
+* [ ] This pull request has been linted by running `npm run lint` without errors
-* [ ] This pull request has been tested by visiting the affected routes
+* [ ] This pull request has been tested by running `npm run dev` and reviewing affected routes
+* [ ] This pull request has been built by running `npm run generate` without errors
 * [ ] This isn't a duplicate of an existing pull request

 ## Description